gchahal1982/G3DAI/ai-platforms/annotateai/docs/implementation-verification-report.md

-# 🔍 **ACCURATE IMPLEMENTATION VERIFICATION - G3D AnnotateAI MVP**
+# 🔍 **ACCURATE IMPLEMENTATION VERIFICATION - AnnotateAI Platform**

 ## **VERIFICATION SUMMARY**

-After thorough codebase verification, I must provide an **honest and accurate assessment** of what was actually implemented versus what was claimed in previous reports.
+After thorough codebase verification, this provides an **accurate assessment** of the current implementation state of the AnnotateAI Platform.

 ---